slowernews/wisdom-tldr/chapters/introduction.md

 > *"Action expresses priorities."
 -- Mahatma Ghandi*

-You must make the conscious decision that you are going to change your story.
 No matter where you are in your life, you have the power to change everything in an instant.
+But you must make that decision.
+Most won't.

+The ultimate question: Do you want you son/daughter to date someone like you?

 > *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive."
 -- Howard Thurman*

-> *"What the superior man seeks is in himself; what the small man seeks is in others."
--- Confucius*

 > *"There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume."
 -- Warren Buffett*